How to Turn a Ram ProMaster into a Campervan

 Kitchen backsplash

-This is the wall behind the kitchen sink (above picture).
-I purchased peel and stick tile to complete this project.
+For the wall behind the kitchen sink, I purchased peel and stick tile to complete this project.
 I have used peel and stick tile before and had good luck with it.
 I promise it will look good once you see it all put together.

 See, all put together the tile looks really nice!